 Pregnant goat or not?
 We get this question in emails a lot.
 People asking how to tell if a goat is pregnant.
 I also see it on a lot of posts on social media pages – people wondering if a goat they recently purchased is pregnant or not.

-In fact, our first year breeding goats, we wondered the same thing.
+In fact, our first year of goat breeding, we wondered the same thing.

 We had easily identified the signs of heat in our goats.
-And at that point, we didn’t own a buck, so we had taken our girls for a driveway breeding at a friends.
+And at that point, even though we had been raising goats for a little while, we still didn't own a buck, so we had taken our girls for a driveway breeding at a friends.

-There are a few ways to tell if a goat is pregnant.
-Some are judgement calls that are likely to give an accurate answer, but not always.
+There are a few ways to tell if you have a pregnant doe.
+Some are more judgement calls than clinical signs that are likely to give an accurate answer, but not always.
 And others are sure fire goat pregnancy signs.

-One way to figure out if you have a pregnant goat is to look for these goat pregnancy signs –
+One way to figure out if you have a pregnant doe is to look for these goat pregnancy signs:

-A pregnant goat will no longer come into heat.
-So, if you keep an eye for about 18 – 21 days from breeding and you do not see any sign of heat it is likely that your goat is pregnant.
-So this is the earliest one of the goat pregnancy signs to look for.
+First of all, pregnant goats will no longer come into heat.
+So, if you keep an eye for about 18 - 21 days from breeding and you do not see any sign of heat it is likely that your goat is pregnant.
+So this is one of the first early gestation signs to look for.

 This is not always 100% though.
-Sometimes goats will short cycle – meaning they are in heat, you breed them and then they come back into heat about a week later.
-We have had girls already pregnant (we found this out based on the length of pregnancy) that short cycled.
+Sometimes goats will short cycle - meaning they are in heat, you breed them and then they come back into heat about a week later.
+We have had girls already pregnant (we found this out based on knowing how long goats are pregnant) that short cycled.

-Udder development is another way to tell if a goat is pregnant.
-The only thing about udder development is that often times it doesn’t happen until later in the pregnancy, much closer to kidding time.
+Udder development is another way to tell when goats, dairy goats, in particular, are pregnant.
+The only thing about udder development is that often times it doesn't happen until later in the pregnancy, much closer to kidding time.
 In fact, it is one of the main goat kidding signs.

-Changes in behavior is one goat pregnancy sign you can look for.
+Changes in behavior is one of the early signs you can look for.
 But, it can be really hard to tell based simply on behavior unless you know your specific goats.

 For example, we have one goat who I ALWAYS know if she is pregnant based on her behavior.
 She is normally really easy going and likes to be loved on.
 As soon as she is pregnant, she will NOT let me touch her.